Dybondzy/ElectionAnalysis/README.md

 Then we use the datetime attribute, now(), (third doll) on the datetime class, i.e., datetime.now(), to get the current time.
 When we run this code, the output will be the current time at the moment the code is run, and will look similar to the following:

-The time right now is 2019-09-18 14:11:42.394131
-To reduce the confusion on importing a module with the same name as a class we can use an abbreviated alias dt for the datetime module.
+The time should look like this: 2019-09-18 14:11:42.394131 To reduce the confusion on importing a module with the same name as a class we can use an abbreviated alias dt for the datetime module.

-# Import the datetime class from the datetime module.
+### Import the datetime class from the datetime module.
 import datetime as dt
-# Use the now() attribute on the datetime class to get the present time.
+### Use the now() attribute on the datetime class to get the present time.
 now = dt.datetime.now()
-# Print the present time.
+### Print the present time.
 print("The time right now is ", now)

+## Project Overview
 To see all the functions available in the csv module, follow these steps:

 Launch the Python interpreter.